johnnovak/learnopengl-nim/README.md

 ## Linux notes

-On Linux, the header files required by GLFW aren't usually part of the base install like on Windows and OS X, so make sure to install them first.
-On Debian, I managed to do that with the following command:using the
+On Linux, the header files required by GLFW aren't usually part of the base OS installation like on Windows and OS X, so make sure to install them first.
+On Debian, I managed to do that with the following command:

 ```
 sudo apt-get install xorg-dev libglu1-mesa libglu1-mesa-dev mesa-common-dev